One-Health-Research-Consulting/open-rvfcast/README.md

 ### OpenRVFcast

-EcoHealth Alliance’s ongoing OpenRVFcast project is developing an open-source modeling framework for predicting Rift Valley Fever (RVF) outbreaks in Africa.
-The project is funded by the Wellcome Trust’s climate-sensitive infectious disease modeling [initiative](https://wellcome.org/news/digital-tools-climate-sensitive-infectious-disease) and aims to integrate open data sets of climatic and vegetation data with internationally-reported outbreak data to build a pipeline for model fitting, testing, and deployment.
+EcoHealth Alliance’s ongoing OpenRVFcast project is developing a generalizable, open-source modeling framework for predicting Rift Valley Fever (RVF) outbreaks in Africa.
+The project is funded by the Wellcome Trust’s climate-sensitive infectious disease modeling [initiative](https://wellcome.org/news/digital-tools-climate-sensitive-infectious-disease) and aims to integrate open data sets of climatic and vegetation data with internationally-reported outbreak data to build an adaptable modeling pipeline that can be applied to varying local local conditions in RVF-prone regions across the continent.

 ### Repository Structure and Reproducibility